WokeVegan/Emuparadise-Workaround/README.rst

-Emuparadise Workaround
+emu-dl
 ====

-Emuparadise Workaround is a command-line tool that allows you to search and download roms from emuparadise.
+emu-dl is a command-line tool that allows you to search and download roms from emuparadise.

 Requirements
 ------------